BabylonJS/Documentation/content/features/featuresDeepDive/particles/solid_particle_system/immutable_sps.md

 SPS.mesh.freezeNormals(); // prevents from re-computing the normals each frame
 ```

-You are not restricted to using the _positionFunction_ to just a SPS created with _updatable = true_ although using _initParticles()_ and _setParticles()_ is probably easier and you have a few more particle properties.
+You are not restricted to using the _positionFunction_ to just an SPS created with _updatable = true_ although using _initParticles()_ and _setParticles()_ is probably easier and you have a few more particle properties.

 ## Solid Particle Vertex Position